Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 How is a heart murmur treated?

-You usually do not need treatment for a heart murmur.
-You may be able to return to normal activities.
-If you have an underlying heart problem, such as heart valve disease, you may need treatment.
+A heart murmur usually does not need to be treated.
+An underlying heart problem, such as heart valve disease, may need treatment.
 Treatment may depend on how severe your underlying condition is.
 Ask your healthcare provider for more information on your condition.

 - You have chest pain.